How does it work?

 What does ‘gig-quality sound’ mean?

-It means we have a team of professional sound engineers working on these gigs, who are mixing the sound live just as they would for an ‘in-person’ gig.
+It means we have a team of professional sound engineers working on our online gigs, who are mixing the sound live just as they would for an ‘in-person’ gig.

 How do I get access to the event?